abatten/fruitbat/README.rst

 --------------------

-If you use *FRUITBAT* in your research, we would like it if you could add an acknowledgement statement “Some of the results of this paper have been derived using the *FRUITBAT* package” and reference `our paper`_.
+If you use *FRUITBAT* in your research, we would like it if you could add an acknowledgement statement "Some of the results of this paper have been derived using the *FRUITBAT* package" and reference `our paper`_.

 .. _our paper: https://ui.adsabs.harvard.edu/abs/2019JOSS....4.1399B/abstract